 What to serve with this homemade turkey soup recipe

 A lot of people, like me, serve turkey soup with noodles (I like egg noodles).
 Dumplings, cooked rice (white rice, brown rice, wild rice) or matzo balls would be a nice alternative.
 Or try serving the soup with rolls or cheddar biscuits.

 For a gluten free option, use rice noodles.

 Buy chopped frozen onions to save on chopping.
 You can even skip the step of sautéing the onions.
 These shortcuts will save just 5 minutes, so decide if they’re worth it.

 - Prep: Chop your vegetables a day or two before if you like and keep them in a sealed container or bag in the fridge.

-- Store in fridge: The completed soup can stay in the fridge for up to 5 days.
+- Store in fridge: The completed soup can stay in the fridge for up to 5 days in an air-tight container.
 A big advantage of making the soup ahead is the ease of removing the fat from the soup.
 It congeals on the top and easily lifts off with a spoon.
 I also suggest keeping the noodles separate (if you make them) as they absorb a lot of broth.

-- To freeze: Cool the soup completely (without noodles), place in airtight containers or ziploc bags and freeze up to 3 months.
+- To freeze: Cool the soup completely (without noodles), place in an airtight container or ziploc bags and freeze up to 3 months.
 Defrost in the fridge and heat in the microwave or on the stove.